 - Just like a “Contact” page on a website, LinkedIn allows you to add various contact information at the top of your profile.

 - On a website you can add visuals to better attract people to your brand.
-On your LinkedIn profile you can add links with images to external documents, photos, sites, videos and presentations.
+On your LinkedIn profile you can add video and images in the Featured and other sections, and links with images to external documents, photos, sites, videos and presentations in some sections.

 - The ability to blog on a website is a huge bonus, and a terrific way to demonstrate your subject matter expertise.
 LinkedIn gives you the ability to blog, as you’ll read in #7 below.

-Build brand evangelism and keep your personal brand top-of-mind with your network and others on LinkedIn.
+Build brand evangelism and keep your online personal brand top-of-mind with your network and others on LinkedIn.

 7. Blog on LinkedIn using the Pulse publishing platform.